openelections/dashboard/dashboard/docs/glossary.md

 ###### Certified Election Results
 Certification occurs after a local or state canvassing board finalizes the election results and declares an official winner.
 State statutes may authorize local canvassing boards to issue certificates of election for local offices.
 State canvassing boards or other state officials issue certificates of election for multi-district, state, and federal offices.

+###### Congressional
+Congressional is an umbrella term that means the U.S. House and U.S. Senate.
+House and Senate refer to the specific chamber.

 ###### Congressional District Reporting Level
 Results tabulated by congressional district for a state-wide or federal race.
 A congressional district is an electoral constituency that elects a single member of congress.